Navid200/xDrip/docs/Dexcom/NewG6TX_Activation.md

 ---
-title: "Activate a New G6 or Dexcom One Transmitter in xDrip"
+title: "Dexcom G6/One Transmitter Activation"
-description: "Learn how to activate a new Dexcom G6 or One transmitter—either by snapping it into a sensor or manually holding the contacts—and ensure proper contact cleaning."
+description: "Instructions for activating a new Dexcom G6 transmitter in xDrip.
+Includes documentation and help for successful sensor setup."
 ---

 # New G6 or Dexcom One transmitter activation